onjakub/HealthHub/McpHealtHubServer/README.md

 }
 ```

+## Available Tools

+### Patient Information Tools

+- **get_patients** - Gets a list of patients with optional search and pagination
+  - Parameters: `searchTerm` (optional), `page` (optional), `pageSize` (optional)
+  - Example: "Get patients with search term 'John'"

+- **get_patient_by_id** - Gets detailed information about a specific patient by ID
+  - Parameters: `patientId` (required)
+  - Example: "Get patient details for ID 123e4567-e89b-12d3-a456-426614174000"

+- **get_patient_diagnostic_results** - Gets diagnostic results for a specific patient
+  - Parameters: `patientId` (required), `limit` (optional)
+  - Example: "Get diagnostic results for patient 123e4567-e89b-12d3-a456-426614174000"

+- **search_patients** - Searches for patients by name or diagnosis with advanced filtering
+  - Parameters: `searchTerm` (required), `minAge` (optional), `maxAge` (optional), `hasRecentDiagnosis` (optional)
+  - Example: "Search for patients named 'Smith' aged between 30 and 50"

+### Utility Tools

+- **get_random_number** - Generates a random number between specified minimum and maximum values
+  - Parameters: `min` (optional, default 0), `max` (optional, default 100)
+  - Example: "Give me 3 random numbers"

+## Configuration

+The MCP server requires the following environment variables:

+- `HEALTHHUB_API_URL` - URL of the HealthHub GraphQL API (default: http://localhost:5000)
+- `HEALTHHUB_JWT_TOKEN` - JWT token for API authentication (required for production)

 ## Testing the MCP Server

-Once configured, you can ask Copilot Chat for a random number, for example, `Give me 3 random numbers`.
+Once configured, you can ask Copilot Chat for patient information, for example:
+- "Get a list of all patients"
+- "Find patients with recent diagnoses"
+- "Show me diagnostic results for patient John Doe"

+You can also test the random number tool: `Give me 3 random numbers`.
 It should prompt you to use the `get_random_number` tool on the `McpHealtHubServer` MCP server and show you the results.

 ## Publishing to NuGet.org